makrai/notes/mosbach2006-stabil-finetune.md

 ## Results

-* Table 1 and Fig. 1 show the results of fine-tuning BERT on RTE, MRPC, & CoLA
+* Table 1 and Fig 1 show the results of fine-tuning BERT on RTE, MRPC, & CoLA
   * compare to
     the default strategy of Devlin+ (2019) and the recent Mixout method (Lee+ 2020)